À propos de l’artiste…

 Mon travail est le produit de tentatives pour vaincre un sentiment d'impuissance dans ce monde où l'on (sur)vit.

-Il est « improductif », au sens capitaliste du terme, mais ô combien producteur de sens...
+Il est « improductif » au sens capitaliste du terme, mais ô combien producteur de sens...

 About the Artist…

-My ressources–material, immaterial and dematerialized—inevitably come from what I know, from what surrounds me and what inhabits me.
+The streets of my neighbourhood are an inexhaustible source of materials.
+My raw materials–material, immaterial and dematerialized–inevitably come from what I know, from what surrounds and inhabits me.

 error: Content is protected !!